A monopole invariant for families of contact structures: Construction of the families contact invariant

-In \S \ref{transversality} we will show a general transversality result which applies to the various moduli spaces that appear in this article, based on those of \cite{KM} and \cite{marianothesis}.
+In \S \ref{transversality} we will show a general transversality result (based on those of \cite{KM} and \cite{marianothesis}) which applies to the various moduli spaces that appear in this article.
 In particular it will give us: